PululuK/docs/modules/concepts/hooks/list-of-hooks/actionOrderSlipAdd.md

         (int) order detail ID n => (int) quantity n
       )
     );
-    (qtyList seems to be a remain of previous version, but the quantity is already in Order Slip Details in productList, so you probably won't need it)
 ```

 ## Call of the Hook in the origin file